 - Confirm that all food suppliers and deliveries meet food safety standards

 Since they're accountable, food managers earn a significantly higher salary than servers and other food employees.
 According to wage data from the Bureau of Labor Statistics, here is the average amount of money you can expect to make in senior management positions in the Alabama foodservice industry:

 Alabama-approved food safety manager certification is an important qualification for getting one of these jobs.

-ANSI-accredited certification programs meet the highest standards in food safety.
-The ANSI CFPM program has been endorsed by both the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA).
+ANAB-accredited certification programs meet the highest standards in food safety.
+The ANAB CFPM program has been endorsed by both the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA).